-The Models T701, T701H, 701 and 701H Zero Air Generators are an excellent source of clean, dry air for dilution calibrators.
+The Models N701 and N701H Zero Air Generators ("N701/H" in this manual refers to both) are an excellent source of clean, dry air for dilution calibrators.
 They also may be used as a source of purge air for permeation tube ovens or burner air for FID analyzers.
-The T701 and the T701H (T-Series) include Serial and Ethernet connectivity for remote monitoring through MODBUS[®] protocol.
+Serial and Ethernet connectivity are available (option in the N701; standard in the N701H) for remote monitoring through MODBUS® protocol.